realworldocaml/book/en/04-lists-options-and-patterns.md

 dictionaries, implemented by the `Map` module; arrays, implemented by the `Array` module; and many others.
-The different collections have different properties, for example sets support efficient membership testing, but do not preserve ordering; and arrays support efficient random access but have fixed size.
+The different collections have different properties, for example sets support efficient membership testing, but do not preserve ordering, and arrays support efficient random access but have fixed size.

 However, all collections support some standard operations for computing over the